A character subpage for the WarCraft universe, including World of Warcraft

 .
 Their exact origins and purposes are unknown, but they have acted as a corrupting influence upon the works of the Titans since the birth of Azeroth.
 Titan history discovered in Storm Peaks and Ulduar reveal that the Old Gods apparently came to Azeroth not long after its creation and began altering the Titans' creatures with something called the Curse of Flesh.
 Upon discovering this, the Titans waged war on the Old Gods, eventually imprisoning several of them within Azeroth itself.
 To prevent the Old Gods from returning, they created the Dragon Aspects and charged them with protecting the world.

-There were originally five Old Gods.
+There were originally five Old Gods chained below Azeroth(N'Zoth not being one of them since the Titans couldn't beat him).
 At least one of them was killed in the backstory(Y'Shaarj), and another has been defeated in the current storyline of World of Warcraft

 .
 It is said that the reason the Titans did not utterly destroy them was that doing so would unmake Azeroth.
 How this relates to the players' ability to defeat them is uncertain(Yogg-Saron confirms his death and that the shadow/Sha of his corpse will choke Northrend for all eternity).